“The more I travel, the more I learn from others.”

 L.N: What made you decide to return to Bulgaria?

 L.N: I am eager to bring forth the meeting point between the upcoming artist-in-residence, their projects, and their solo exhibitions - with your linguistic and didactic background and social working skills with various cultural institutions.
 It is really refreshing to work with someone with a different creative discipline and background at ARV.I.
-Primarily, I'm particularly thinking if you have any ambitions in working with the locals in Vishovgrad, how you will prepare to write some of the exhibitions' press releases, and just hanging out with the artists.
 How do you see your forthcoming collaborations unfold?
 Any expectations?

-L.N: The artists-in-residence are dependent on your Bulgarian language skills to communicate with the locals and so lucky to have someone who knows the whereabouts in the region.
-By now, you know the nooks and crannies in Veliko Turnovo.
+L.N: The artists-in-residence will appreciate your Bulgarian language skills, so to communicate with the locals.
+It's great to have someone who knows the whereabouts in the region.
+By now, you know the nooks and crannies in Veliko Turnovo and Vishovgrad.
 What would you like to introduce the artists to when they arrive?
+Do you have a specific hidden gem in mind?

 L.N: In your garden.
 What would you like to grow?